Sayantad/Lane-Detection/README.md

 ![](Result.jpg)

 ## Future Work
+ 1) Run for more number of iterations
+ 2) Increase batchize which is currently limited by available gpu memory size.
- Future work involves in increaseing the iou above 0.5.
+ 3) Increase the IOU value above 0.5.